|

 was born on the day the pipe-borne water was

-village of Tompiko.
-As a result, he was the first
+introduced into his village of Tompiko.
+As a result,

-baby to benefit from the joys of adequate water
+he was the first baby to benefit from the joys of

-supply at child birth.
-What nobody told us was the
+adequate water supply at child birth.
+What nobody

-fact that he was also the first baby to be afflicted
+told us was the fact that he was also the first baby

-introduction of the pipe borne system.
-Being the
+accompanied the introduction of the pipe borne

-villagers knew and associated him with the
+day, all the villagers knew and associated him with

-the circumstances surrounding his birth Joseph
+luck.
+True to the circumstances surrounding his

-Sangala went through life based on luck.
+birth Joseph Sangala went through life based on

 Full Story>>